railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	The base version of Open ERP is translated into the following languages: English, German, Chinese, Spanish, Italian, Hungarian, Dutch, Portuguese, Romanian, Swedish and Czech.

-	But other languages are also available in the Forge (http://tinyforge.org): Arabic, Afghan, Austrian, Bulgarian, Indonesian, Finnish, Thai, Turkish and Vietnamese..
+	But other languages are also available: Arabic, Afghan, Austrian, Bulgarian, Indonesian, Finnish, Thai, Turkish and Vietnamese..

 As administrator you can install a new main working language into the system.

 	#.
 Select :menuselection:`Administration` in the Menu Toolbar and click
-	   :menuselection:`Translations --> Load New Language` in the main menu window,
+	   :menuselection:`Translations --> Load an Official Translation` in the main menu window,

 	#.
 Select the language to install, \ ``French``\  for example, and click on :guilabel:`Start
 	   Installation`,

 	#.
-When the message :guilabel:`Installation finished` appears, click :guilabel:`OK` to return to
+When the message :guilabel:`Installation done` appears in the :guilabel:`Language file loaded` window,
-	   the menu.
+	   click :guilabel:`OK` to return to  the menu.
+(Your system will actually need the French locale loaded to be able to do this, so you may not be successful here.)

-To see the effects of this installation change the preferences of your user to change the working language.
+To see the effects of this installation change the preferences of your user to change the working language (you may first need to ensure that you have selected English as your language before you're given the French option).
 The main menu is immediately translated in the selected language.
 If you're using the GTK client you'll first have to close the menu then open a new main menu to start seeing things in the new language.